7 Fire Safety Tips for Your HomeOctober 8, 2019

 7. Teach the Basics of Fire Safety to Everyone in the Home

 It is also important to review the basics of fire safety with every member of the household.
+This is one of the important fire safety tips for your home.
 Review your fire escape plan with children or elderly household members.
 Make sure that everyone knows the location of fire extinguishers and how to use them in the event of a fire.

 Additionally, stress the importance of keeping smoke detectors in a state of active operation to everyone and be sure that extra care is always taken with interior fireplaces as well as external fire pits.
 It’s also important to touch on general fire prevention and safety.
 Proper education is the building block to overall fire safety.